siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-a-bare-metal-machine-iso/index.md

 ---
-title: Register a Bare Metal Machine (ISO)
+title: How to Register a Bare Metal Machine (ISO)
-description: "A tutorial on registering bare metal machines with Omni using an ISO."
+description: "A guide on how to register bare metal machines with Omni using an ISO."
 date: 2022-10-29T09:38:16-07:00
 draft: false
 weight: 10
-resources:
-- src: "register-a-bare-metal-machine-iso-1.png"
 ---

-In this tutorial you will download an ISO for your machine's architecture from the Omni portal, create a bootable USB drive, and register a bare metal machine with Omni by booting from the USB drive.
+This guide shows you how to register a bare metal machine with Omni by booting from an ISO.

-## Home Page
+## Dashboard

-Upon logging in you will be presented with the home page of Omni.
+Upon logging in you will be presented with the Omni dashboard.

 {{< imgproc register-a-bare-metal-machine-iso-1.png Resize "900x" >}}
 {{< /imgproc >}}